johannabertl/BRCA_DNA_repair/README.md

 ASCAT takes aneuploidy (aberrations from the diploid state of a healthy cell) and admixture with non-tumor cells into account.
 First, segments with baseline copy numbers are determined (fitting constants), and an integer is output as the segment mean.
 Subsequently, copy numbers per SNP (or for a set of subsequent SNPs) are estimated, and mutation types are called based on this.

-More details: <https://www.crick.ac.uk/peter-van-loo/software/ASCAT> Loo et al. 2010, Loo et al. 2012.
+More details: <https://www.crick.ac.uk/peter-van-loo/software/ASCAT> \[Van Loo et al. (2010), Van Loo et al. (2012).

-The following mutation types are called (details from the supplementary information of Loo et al. 2010).
+The following mutation types are called (details from the supplementary information of (Van Loo et al. 2010)).

 -   copy neutral
 -   copy neutral LOH (this means LOH compared to the biallelic reference, i. e. the healthy control tissue)